 Critique & Review

 We will plan to be back at Mike’s Camera in Boulder by noon for the group critique.

-After a morning of picture taking and instruction at Brainard Lake Recreation Area we will regroup at Mike’s Camera for a Critique of your work and review of topics covered.
+After a morning of picture taking and instruction we will regroup at Mike’s Camera for a critique of your work and review of topics covered.
 During lunch, each student will select and submit three of his/her favorite images to a disc and submit for the group critique.